anovos/anovos-docs/docs/using-anovos/setting-up/on_google_colab_notebook.md

     > the data set.
 You might also want to adapt the threshold settings
     > to your needs.

-    **Note**Attaching config file description link to get more information about updating input,output path and threshold settings according to use case.
+    **Note:** Attaching config file description link to get more information about updating input,output path and threshold settings according to use case.
     [config_file_description](https://github.com/anovos/anovos-docs/blob/anovos_config_file_desc/docs/using-anovos/config_file.md)

   - > Adapt the main.py sample script.
 It demonstrates how different